 A free ESG Toolkit with guidance on ESG strategies, preparing ESG reports and disclosures, and engaging with the board of directors on how to identify and manage ESG risks.

 What timeline for adoption should in-house counsel expect?

 After issuer rule comment periods, the SEC will consider whether to issue further amendments and adopt the proposal.
-Legal experts predict the SEC will finalize and adopt the issue rule – in some version – before the end of 2022.
+Legal experts predict the SEC will finalize and adopt the issue rule – in some version – in 2023.

 However, legal challenges will certainly follow based on assertions the requirements are not necessary or appropriate, and exceed the SEC’s rule-making authority.
 The U.S. Supreme Court’s ruling in West Virginia v.
 EPA further calls into question whether the proposed rules could survive a legal challenge.